other Beauty cameras in my collection:

 The user manual describes the first Lightomatic as

 the camera everybody has dreamed of, and it certainly has all the features possible for a camera of 1959, but it also has a very similar look and specification to many other Japanese cameras available at the time.
-There's a coupled rangefinder, with a self correcting (parallax compensating) bright-frame viewfinder.
-The meter is a coupled match-the-needle type (with a pointer on the top-plate), and the shutter speed/aperture dials are semi-interlocked, allowing the user to balance the need for depth of field against freezing movement while maintaining correct exposure.
-The way this works is the aperture dial moves independently, but the shutter speed dial is softly coupled to the aperture dial, such that the two move synchronously to maintain an exposure value.
-If the aperture dial is lightly touched, the synchronicity is broken.
+It differed from the Super L through having a self correcting (parallax compensating) bright-frame viewfinder, and a coupled match-the-needle type meter (with a pointer on the top-plate).
+The LV dial was abandoned, but the shutter speed/aperture dials remained semi-interlocked, so that the shutter speed dial moves synchronously with aperture adjustments to maintain an exposure value.
+The two-stage metering system was set aside, and the light meter cell accordingly lost its covering flap.

 The lens is a Beauty-S 45mm f1.9, fitted in a Copal-SV leaf shutter (the same shutter as the Canon Canonet).
 Speeds range from 1/500th to 1 sec, with a B setting.
 The camera's other features include X and M Flash sync through a pc flash socket.